asift91/Manual_Migration/option1.md

                 # $CFG->dbname    = 'moodle';                   - change moodle to newly created database name.
                 # $CFG->dbuser    = 'root';                     - change root with Server admin login name.
                 # $CFG->dbpass    = 'password';                 - change password with Server admin login password.
-                # $CFG->wwwroot   = 'http://on-premises.com';   - change onpremises with DNS name.
+                # $CFG->wwwroot   = 'http://on-premises.com';   - change on-premises with DNS name.
                 # $CFG->dataroot  = '/var/moodledata';          - change the path to '/moodle/moodledata'
-                    # Onpremise dataroot directory can be at any location.
+                    # On-premises dataroot directory can be at any location.
                 #
                 # After the changes, Save the file.
                 # Press CTRL+o to save and CTRL+x to exit.